Are you a baller?

 “I’ve known Mark and Lev for some time and was, well, honored when they asked me to oversee BallersReport.com,” Kelly said.
 “These are two A-listers who genuinely want to give back to the community by helping others succeed.
 It’s a project I support 100 percent.
 And I’m eager to contribute what I can.”

-To date, BallersReport has featured stories about and interviews with such diverse high-achievers as Billions co-creator Andrew Ross Sorkin, astronaut/author Scott Kelly, prolific screenwriter and The Queen’s Gambit co-creator Scott Frank, NBA superstar Steph Curry and renowned criminal lawyer/baseball card enthusiast Jeffrey Lichtman.
-The site also offers unique how-to videos on subjects ranging from “How to Cook a Chef’s Meal on a Budget” to “Finding Success by Carving Out Your Niche.”
+To date, BallersReport has featured teaser stories about and interviews with such diverse high-achievers as Billions co-creator Andrew Ross Sorkin, astronaut/author Scott Kelly, prolific screenwriter and The Queen’s Gambit co-creator Scott Frank, NBA superstar Steph Curry and renowned criminal lawyer/baseball card enthusiast Jeffrey Lichtman.
+The full site will also offer podcasts and unique how-to videos on subjects ranging from “How to Cook a Chef’s Meal on a Budget” to “Finding Success by Carving Out Your Niche.”

 “We continue to look for aspirational stories told from the point of view of people who’ve made it in business, entertainment and sports,” Kelly said.
 “I’m hoping that Fade In readers will make BallersReport.com a regular stop for their entertainment news and industry insight.
 It’s a great place to get ideas, inspiration and guidance from people who are at the top of their game.”